YoobeeWebTutors/javascript-manual/04-variables.md

 ```
 <samp>Error: Uncaught ReferenceError: chunkyBacon is not defined.</samp>

 *Best Practice*: To resolve this, make sure you define the variable in a statement before the line where you use the variable.
-If you already, *check your spelling* as one of them is probably spelled wrong or inconsistently.
+If you already have, *check your spelling* as one of them may be spelt wrong or inconsistently.

 ## Defining multiple variables at once